Gadzhovski/Reverse-Engineer-and-Buffer-Overflow-Challange/README.md

-# Buffer Overflow Exploit for gradeGPT.x86
+# Buffer Overflow Exploit Example

 This Python script is developed as part of a coursework for buffer overflow.
 It demonstrates the exploitation of a buffer overflow vulnerability in the `gradeGPT.x86` executable.